Level 3: "Imagine That!" (3 - 5 Years)

 Parent Involvement.
 Children aged 3-5 are learning to be self-sufficient in a group setting of peers, while many times still needing the emotional security provided by a parent.
 He’ll experience both in Imagine That!
 Caregivers participate in the last 15 minutes of class.
 Plus the At Home Materials ensures the learning continues at home with your child’s best teacher—you!

-Home Materials: Two literature books—If I Had a Big Blue Boat and Tippity Tippity Too; Toys I Make, Trips I Take play set (pretend play manipulative component); two Home CDs; a Family Activity Book; and a drum; all packaged in an optional Imagine That! backpack.
+Home Materials: Two literature books—Michael Finnigan and Hurry Home, Little Kittens; the Hello Weather play set (pretend play manipulative component); two Home CDs with over 63 recordings of the stories, games, and weather-related sound effects played in class; a 46-page Family Activity Book; two instruments—1 pair of ankle bells and a rain shaker with scraper; all packaged in an optional Imagine That! backpack.